MSR Codes with Linear Field Size and Smallest Sub-packetization for Any Number of Helper Nodes: Non-optimal-access MSR code with smaller sub-packetization

+From the above repair scheme, we can see that the repair procedure of failed node $C_{a(s+1)+b}$ for $b\in [s]$ also has the optimal access property and constant repair property.
+But the repair procedure of the last node of each group does not have these two properties.

-{\bf How to repair the first $s$ nodes $C_{b}$, $b\in [s]$.} This procedure is exactly the same as the repair procedure of $(n,k,\ell = s^{(n/s)})$ MSR code described in Section~\ref{sect:repairA}, so we omit the detail.
-Note that the repair of $C_{as+b}, a\in [n/(s+1)], b\in [s]$ in this case also has the optimal access property.
+Next, we illustrate the repair procedure.
+The procedure to repair the first $s$ nodes of each group is exactly the same as the repair procedure of $(n,k,\ell = s^{(n/s)})$ MSR code described in Section~\ref{sect:repair1}, so we omit the detail.

-{\bf How to repair the last node $C_{s}$.} In order to repair $C_{s}$, we sum up each $s$ block rows of all matrices in \eqref{eq:parity_check}.
-More precisely, for each $i\in [\ell/s]$, we sum up block rows whose indices in the set $\{is, is+1, \dots, is+s-1\}$.
-Then we obtain $\ell/s$ blocks rows of parity check equations from the original $\ell$ block rows of parity check equations in \eqref{eq:parity_check}.
-These $\ell/s$ block rows of parity check equations can be written in the matrix form
+{\bf How to repair the last node $C_{a(s+1)+s}$ of group $a$.} The $\ell$ parity check equations involved in $H_i, i\in [n]$ are divided into $\bar \ell = \ell/s$ groups, each of $s$ equations.
+The equation indices $i$ within the same group only differ in the $a$th digit of their expansion in base $s$.
+In order to repair $C_{s}$, we sum up each group of $s$ block rows of all matrices in \eqref{eq:parity_check}.
+To be specific, we have